Raabeschule/p2gstick-hardware/README.md

 =================

 Hardware for the p2gstick crypto stick.
-You need DesignSpark PCB for editing the schemes.
+You need Fritzing (http://fritzing.org) for editing the schemes.